Is the Law Done Away With?

 - "For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision."

 - "Therefore if the uncircumcision keep the righteousness of the law, shall not his uncircumcision be counted for circumcision?"

 - "And shall not uncircumcision which is by nature, if it fulfil the law, judge thee, who by the letter and circumcision dost transgress the law?"

 - "For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh:"

-So these "false brethren" were actually Torah breakers themselves but they were most interested in circumcising these men so that they could boast about it.
-The focus on the praise of men was amongst the notable characteristics of some Pharisees of that time:
+Galatians 6:12-13.
+These "false brethren" were actually Torah breakers themselves but they were most interested in circumcising these men so that they could boast about it.
+The focus on the praise of men was amongst the notable characteristics of some Pharisees of that time.

 Many Christians love to reference Paul's writings because they don't know the first thing about them.
 They take all of his words out of context and put their own interpretation, going against Isaiah 28 10 and 2 Peter 1 20.
 Let's go into the writings of Paul and see what he says.

 2 Peter 3 15-16 shows us that writings that are misinterpreted would lead to destruction, which is exactly what a lot of people are doing.
 They promote lawlessness instead of the law.
 Modern day Pharisees, putting their own tradition instead of the Torah (Matthew 15 1-9).
 So now we are going to uncover the truth behind the teachings of Paul.